-Literature is a General subject suited to students who are interested in pathways beyond school that lead to tertiary studies, vocational education or work.
-A course of study in Literature promotes open-mindedness, imagination, critical awareness and intellectual flexibility - skills that prepare students for local and global citizenship, and for lifelong learning across a wide range of contexts.
+Literature is a general subject suited to students who are interested in pathways beyond school that lead to tertiary studies, vocational education or work.
+Students studying Literature work towards the Australian Curriculum Achievement standards for year 10 English, but with a focus on literary texts.
+Literary texts are texts with a plot, such as films, novels, short stories, poems, plays etc. A course of study in Literature promotes open-mindedness, imagination, critical awareness and intellectual flexibility - skills that prepare students for local and global citizenship, and for lifelong learning across a wide range of contexts.

 YEAR 10 UNIT ASSESSMENT

-Term 1 Texts that challenge Essay assignment
+Term 1 Texts that challenge Fan Fiction Short Story

-Term 2 Short Story
+Term 2 Adaptation Essay Assignment

 Term 3 Other Worlds- Dystopian and Fantasy Fiction Digi-story

-Term 4 Essay assignment
+Term 4 Novel Review